SUSE/sap_host_exporter/README.md

 It will export the metrics under the `/metrics` path, on port `9680` by default.

-Though not strictly required, it is advised to run it in the nodes of the cluster and access the required services like SAPControl locally.
+Though not strictly required, it is advised to run it in the nodes of the cluster and access the SAPControl web service locally.

-While the exporter can run outside a cluster node, it won't export any metric it can't collect.
+The exporter won't export any metric it can't collect, but since it doesn't care about which subsystems are present in the monitored target, failing to collect metrics is _not_ considered a hard failure condition.
-A warning message will inform the user of such cases.
+Instead, in case some of the collectors fail to either register or perform collect cycles, a soft warning will be printed out in the log.

 **Hint:**
 You can deploy a full SAP NetWeaver cluster via Terraform with [SUSE/ha-sap-terraform-deployments](https://github.com/SUSE/ha-sap-terraform-deployments);